KumarLabJax/JABS-device-client/README.md

 Once the dependencies are installed, running  the `make` command in this directory will compile the JAX-MBA client.
 Running `sudo make install` will install the binary in `/opt/jax-mba/bin` and a config file template in `/opt/jax-mba/conf/jax-mba.ini`.
+This config file will have to be completed with system-specific settings before the service can be started.

 ### Configuring as a daemon

 This program is intended to be run as a 'new style' daemon (managed by systemd).
-It uses `sd-notify` to let systemd know when it is finished initializing and is ready, therefore it can be configured using `Type=notify` in the [Service] section of its systemd Unit file
+It uses `sd-notify` to let systemd know when it is finished initializing and is ready, therefore it can be configured using `Type=notify` in the [Service] section of its systemd Unit file.

+A basic systemd service file will be copied to `/etc/systemd/system/mba-client.service`.
+It can be started with `sudo systemctl start mba-client`.
+Run `sudo systemctl enable mba-client` to have it started automatically at boot.

 The program can also be run directly outside of the control of systemd, in which case `sd-notify` is a noop.
 All stderr/stdout lines are prefixed by a loglevel, which is represented by a string of the format`<LOG_LEVEL>`.

 ```C
 #define SD_EMERG   "<0>"  /* system is unusable */